binary-manu/arch-ansible/docs/defaults.md

   - theme: dracula
     installed: true

-# If not empty, install kvantum-qt5 and set the theme to the value of the
+# If not empty, install kvantum and set the theme to the value of the variable.
-# variable.
-Also, add QT_STYLE_OVERRIDE=kvantum to the user's profile
+# Also, add QT_STYLE_OVERRIDE=kvantum to the user's profile
 xfce_user_customizations_kvantum_theme: ""
 ```